Symptoms of Depression: Signs of Clinical Depression You’d Never Expect

 If you’ve felt really down for a while, you might start to wonder if you’re suffering from depression.
-Dr. Wyatt Fisher, a Boulder, Colorado-based marriage counselor in private practice, told The Cheat Sheet that different types of depression often boil down to the level of your ability to function as well as the severity and duration of the depression.
+Dr. Wyatt Fisher, a licensed psychologist and author of the marriage book Total Marriage Refresh, told The Cheat Sheet that different types of depression often boil down to the level of your ability to function as well as the severity and duration of the depression.

 “Clinical depression is technically called major depressive disorder and is characterized by severe feelings of hopelessness, depression, and/or anger, and often includes suicidal ideation and severe impairment in at least two areas of life,” said Fisher.

 How do you know if you have clinical depression?
 Here are six signs and symptoms.

 Has life lost its meaning?
 Those with major depression might feel a sense of hopelessness, low self-worth, and even begin to lose their appetite.

 Licensed Clinical Social Worker Rachel Dubrow told The Cheat Sheet that this type of depression often presents with several signs and symptoms.
 “A person is clinically depressed when the lack of interest and/or depressed mood is present along with other symptoms, such as insomnia, gaining or losing weight without trying to do so, irritability, feelings of hopelessness, helplessness, and/or worthlessness, having difficulty concentrating, and feeling suicidal.
 A person can have varying levels of depression, which range in severity from mild to moderate to severe,” said Dubrow.

 One of the signs you’re deeply depressed is that you stop taking care of yourself.
 You might stop taking showers, brushing your teeth, getting dressed, or combing your hair.